perrin-isir/xomx/xomx/tutorials/xomx_pbmc.md

 ```
 The copy of `xd.obsp` is necessary as it is not restored by `xd.raw.to_adata()`.

-We compute the dictionary of feature indices, which is required by some XOMX functions:
+We compute the dictionary of feature indices, which is required by some *xomx* functions:
 ```python
 xd.uns["var_indices"] = xomx.tl.var_indices(xd)
 ```
 Example:  `xd.uns["var_indices"]["MALAT1"]` is 7854 and `xd.var_names[7854]` is
 `"MALAT1"`.

-The "leiden" clusters define labels, but XOMX uses labels stored in `.obs["labels"]`, so
+The "leiden" clusters define labels, but *xomx* uses labels stored in `.obs["labels"]`, so
 we make the following copy:
 ```python
 xd.obs["labels"] = xd.obs["leiden"]
 ```

-Several XOMX functions require the list of all labels and the
+Several *xomx* functions require the list of all labels and the
 dictionary of sample indices per label:
 ```python
 xd.uns["all_labels"] = xomx.tl.all_labels(xd.obs["labels"])